Opening of the spring hunting season. A man cleans rifle barrel

 These budget rods also bend very easily.
 My cheap .22 rods all bent, and then they get scraped by the bore, making even larger pits in the rod.
 Not to mention dropping aluminum dirt in the action.

-You may argue that it’s on purpose the cleaning rod takes damage versus the gun, and you are correct.
+You may argue that it’s on purpose that the cleaning rod takes damage versus the gun, and you are correct.
 The problem is these pits hold dirt, which scratches the crap out of your bore.
 The Hoppe’s One Piece Carbon Fiber Rod is the perfect solution, but it’s not cheap.
 It’s also a boring purchase, to be honest, but it’s a genuine investment in protecting your precious rifles.

 Why Should I Use Cleaning Jags?